isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Many have tried to write reliable code violating this rule for examples such as a network connection that "refuses to close".
 To the best of our knowledge nobody has found a general way of doing this though occasionally, for very specific examples, you can get away with setting some state for future cleanup.
-Every example, we have seen of this is error-prone, specialized, and usually buggy.
+Every example we have seen of this is error-prone, specialized, and usually buggy.

 ##### Note